 This pork loin is oven roasted in a spicy-sweet glaze of herbs, cloves and brown sugar that to me embodies the flavors and aromas of late fall and winter.
 The house filled with a wonderful and heady perfume long before the dish was done, but I’ll go to my grave insisting that it was well worth the torturous wait to get to the finished product.
 It really doesn’t come any better than this.

 Note: My wife adapted this from a recipe on the Food Network Website that was courtesy Le Central French Restaurant.
 The original recipe was for Pork Loin with Mushroom Fricassee, and called for a few additional steps, though I doubt these would have made an earth-shattering difference in the dish.
-The fricassee called for several varieties of mushrooms we didn’t have, and was skipped for this meal.
+The fricassee called for several varieties of mushrooms we didn’t have, and were skipped for this meal.

 The original recipe called for the loins to be buried in a mushroom fricassee.
 While that is a very French plating, I'd be ashamed to cover something this lovely with a thick sauce like that.
 I prefer to simply place a bit of the sauce on the plate, arrange a suitable portion in the sauce, drizzle with the pan juices, and garnish with fresh thyme or oregano (or both, if you'd like.)